-I grew up in the Soviet Union, in a small town, in the south of Ukraine where life was pretty blend.
+I grew up in the Soviet Union, in a small town, in the south of Ukraine where life was pretty bland.
 If somebody would appear different, I would feel intuitively drawn to that person.
 Since I did not have much opportunity to travel and explore, I inherently knew there was a lot I was missing in knowing and understanding about my life.
 Hence there was such a burning urge to know those people with an accent and make friends with them.
-I could identify people coming from different parts of the huge multi-cultural country I lived in, by the way they spoke Russian.
+I could identify people coming from different parts of the huge multi-cultural country I lived in, by the way, they spoke Russian.

 I came to the USA two years ago and got a job in the school district as a substitute teacher.
 I was perplexed by the comments I started receiving from the teachers and the students in the schools I went to.
-To tell the truth, I quite self-conscious and intimidated because of those derogatory comments about my accent.
+To tell the truth, I felt quite self-conscious and intimidated because of those derogatory comments about my accent.
 One teacher in the Junior High school commented snobbishly: “You have a strong accent.
 Where did you come from?”, students would say with a giggle in their eyes: “Why don’t you speak English?”
-I am not going to retell the numerous interactions of how people in this school district reacted to my accent.
+I am not going to recall the numerous interactions of how people in this school district reacted to my accent.
 The fact is, that in most cases those experiences were not positive, and even when people apologized later for being rude and inconsiderate, I did get the point.
-I decided to research about the accents, and this is what I learnt.
+I decided to research about accents, and this is what I learned.

 My original perception about accents as unique feature of every representative of a different culture is right and true.
 Accents come in all kinds of forms and shapes.
 People, who speak with the accent cannot help but speak with the accent.
 It does not make them ignorant or any less human, because they are communicating in a foreign to them language.

 Often, people speak their native language with an accent, only because they represent a different part of the same language speaking country.
 In Ukraine, by the accent a person speaks with, I can tell which part of the country a person comes from.
 The same is in Russia.
 In the United States, the accents are very distinct.
 Besides the foreign accents or ethnic accents, I can easily identify southern accent, New York accent, North Pacific accent, California accent.
-I am sure the linguists and socio linguists have a whole collection of accent profiles.
+I am sure the linguists and sociolinguists have a whole collection of accent profiles.
 My point here is that an accent is an integral and unique part of everybody’s personality.